Where in the World Has My DNA Traveled? DNA and Locality Research

 Ethnicity/Admixture Estimates may guide you to guesstimate unknown ancestors.

 Many people are initially drawn to the idea of taking a DNA test by media advertisements that claim to determine the ethnicity percentages of an individual.
 It is compelling to think that a person’s DNA can say so much about where their ancestors lived.
 What happens when the testing companies give conflicting information about the amount of DNA you have that came from different countries?
 It can be quite confusing!

 As you are using your DNA results in your genealogical research, it may guide you to guesstimate the origins of unknown ancestors.
 You may compare ethnicity estimates between you and DNA matches as you look for the MRCA between you.
-If you have known ancestral origins from one part of the world, and your match does as well, that could point you to consider, or eliminate, certain ancestral lines while looking for that common ancestor.
+If you have known ancestral roots from one part of the world, and your match does as well, that could point you to consider or eliminate certain ancestral lines while looking for that common ancestor.

-You can read more information about the main DNA testing company’s ethnicity estimates by opening the following links:
+You can read more information about the leading DNA testing company’s ethnicity estimates by opening the following links:

 Locality Guide of Genealogical Records